thivinanandh/games/README.md

 Created By : Thivin Anandh

-Colleciton of mini Javascript games created using the p5.js
+Collection of mini Javascript games created using the p5.js

+**Click on the images to play the games online on your browser**

 ## 2048
 ---